gnoverse/gnops/content/english/articles/showcases/tx-indexer/index.md

 }
 ```

-When you run the above subscription in the Playground, you’ll see real-time updates with each new block.
+When you run the above subscription in the GraphQL Playground, you’ll see real-time updates with each new block.
 You can imagine hooking this into:

 - **Grafana**: A custom data source plugin or a small middleware that pushes these block updates to Grafana panels in real time.
 - **Alerts**: A Slack or Discord bot that triggers a message whenever a new block has some interesting condition (e.g., block with a suspiciously large number of transactions).